Vita-Development-Suite/doc/README.md

 ### CMake Modules

-CMake integration for the toolchain.
+CMake integration for the toolchain and libraries.